USDA puts brakes on land transfer for Arizona copper mine - WTMJ

 The USDA and the U.S. Forest Service acknowledged they can only do so much.
 Congress mandated that the land be transferred to Resolution Copper no later than 60 days after the final environmental review was published.
 The document was released in the last days of Donald Trump’s administration.

-Michael Nixon, an attorney for the Apache Stronghold group that filed the first of the lawsuits, said the USDA’s decision is welcome but doesn’t have much impact.
+Michael Nixon, an attorney for the Apache Stronghold group that filed tthe first of three lawsuits seeking to stop the land exchange, said the USDA’s decision is welcome but doesn’t have much impact without intervention from the courts or Congress.

 “Oak Flat is still on death row,” he said.
 “Essentially, they’re just changing the execution date.”